Schum2137/Game-Tweaks-on-Linux/README.md

-# 🛠️ Fixes for games running under Proton
+# 🛠️ Tweaks for games running on Linux

-Fixes issues I've encountered in games running through Wine/Proton.
+Tweaks that I've encountered or found myself, in games running native on Linux, or through Wine/Proton.

 ## 🔧 Game Fixes